 Knowledge exchange is a two-way process where social scientists and individuals or organisations share learning, ideas and experiences.
-The ESRC is committed to knowledge exchange and encouraging collaboration between researchers and the private, public and civil society sectors.
+We are committed to knowledge exchange and encouraging collaboration between researchers and the private, public and civil society sectors.
 By creating a dialogue between these communities, knowledge exchange helps research to influence policy and practice.

-The ESRC builds partnerships and works collaboratively in a range of diverse ways.
+We build partnerships and work collaboratively in a range of ways.
 Examples of our collaborative activity include:

 - developing strategic partnerships with organisations to ensure we maximise the impact of our activities